 Martin-Doyle earned her Master of Education degree from Temple University in 2004 with a concentration in sport and exercise psychology.
 While living in Philadelphia, she competed for the Vesper Boat Club and spent three seasons coaching Lower Merion High School.

-Martin-Doyle resides in Newton, Mass. with her husband, Bill.
+Martin-Doyle resides in Newton, Mass. with her husband and daughter.